Monitor Testing FAQ - Common Questions Answered

 Is FreeScreenTest really free?

-Yes, 100% free.
-All tests work directly in your browser with no signup, no downloads, and no hidden fees.
-We may add optional premium features in the future (like detailed PDF reports), but core testing will always be free.
+Yes.
+The core tests work directly in your browser with no signup, no downloads, and no hidden fees.

 Do I need to install anything?